tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/角色管理/为子账号赋予扮演角色策略_intl.md

 The primary account allows its sub-account to assume roles.
-The following example shows how to create and assign policies to the roles
+The following example shows how to create and assign policies for role assumption.

 For example,  Company A wants to outsource its OPS Engineer position to Company B. The person who works on this position at Company B requires full access to all resources in Company A's CVM located in Guangzhou.